HeinoPortfolio/Java/README.md

 # Java Folder Layout
 ***
 <p>This README file shows the general structure of the JAVA Folder.
-Within each of the subfolders there will be a separate README with additional information about what is contained there as well as possible other infomration about the files.
+Within each of the subfolders there will be a separate README with additional information about what is contained there as well as possible other information about the files.
 For example,  there may be a table that shows the concepts or technology used in the file or project.
 <p/>

 1. ### Java Basics -